lufunno/Matcha/README.md

 - A user is able to view other users profiles.
 - A user is able to chat to other users if the app matches them.
 - A user is able to receive notification from the app.
+# How to set up and configure the database
+Download MAMP from the bitnami website Open the manager-osx.
+Go to the Manage servers tabs and make sure mysql database is running.
+If not press Restart.
+Press configure, this should show details about the port.
+Open a web browser and go to http://localhost:(the port)/phpmyadmin Create the database titled Matcha, navigate to import.

+# How to run the program
+run server and a database to on. navigate to localhost:8080/Matcha in your browser to open the website

+# Code Breakdown
+Back end technologies
+>JavaScript

+Front-end technologies
+>bootstrap
+>HTML
+>CSS

+Database management systems
+>mysql
+>phpmyadmin